crytic/building-secure-contracts/CONTRIBUTING.md

 npm install
 ```

-The formatter is run with:
+The run the formatter, use:

 ```bash
 npm run format
 ```

-The linter is run with:
+The run the linters, use:

 ```bash
 npm run lint
 ```

+To run the individual linters, use:

+- `npm run lint:format` to check the formatting
+- `npm run lint:links` to check for invalid links in markdown

 ## Create the book